TopSwagCode/AspNetCore.GRPC/README.md

 }
 ```

-Afterwards we need to remember editting the csproj file to include the proto file, like the greet.proto.
+Afterwards we need to remember editing the csproj file to include the proto file, like the greet.proto.

 ```xml
   <ItemGroup>